Coherent Information Phase Transition in a Noisy Quantum Circuit

 Quantum information is fundamentally represented by quantum entanglement, which serves as a critical resource in both quantum computation and quantum communication~\cite{horodecki2009}.
-In realistic experimental settings, quantum systems are typically modeled as open systems, where entanglement between different parts of the system is frequently transferred to the surrounding environment due to decoherence~\cite{nielsen2010, Carlesso2024}.
-This transfer, coupled with the principle of entanglement monogamy, results in an irreversible loss of information to the environment, thereby diminishing the potential quantum advantages~\cite{koashi2004}.
-To quantify the extent of information loss during quantum channel transmission, coherent information stands as a key metric, closely linked to the quantum channel capacity~\cite{schumacher1996a, schumacher2002, horodecki2006a, schumacher1996b, wilde2013}.
+However, the transmission of quantum information is inevitably disrupted by interactions with the surrounding environment, leading to decoherence, which diminishes the potential advantages of quantum systems~\cite{nielsen2010, Carlesso2024}.
+To quantify the extent of information loss during quantum channel transmission, coherent information is a key metric, closely related to the quantum channel capacity~\cite{schumacher1996a, schumacher2002, horodecki2006a, schumacher1996b, wilde2013}.
 Positive coherent information indicates the successful transmission of finite quantum information through a channel, whereas zero or negative values suggest that no quantum information is being transmitted.
 As such, the development of methods to maintain positive coherent information in the presence of noise is a pivotal area of research in the quest for fault-tolerant quantum computation~\cite{gottesman2009}.